ghiscoding/Realtime-TODO-Aurelia-Auth-RethinkDB/README.md

 Client configuration is specified in the [/client/src/config](https://github.com/ghiscoding/Realtime-TODO-Aurelia-RethinkDB/blob/master/client/src/config.js) directory, in the [config.js](https://github.com/ghiscoding/Realtime-TODO-Aurelia-RethinkDB/blob/master/client/src/config.js) file.

 ######Server
-Server configuration is specified in the [/server/config](https://github.com/ghiscoding/Realtime-TODO-Aurelia-RethinkDB/blob/master/server/config.js) directory, in the [config.js](https://github.com/ghiscoding/Realtime-TODO-Aurelia-RethinkDB/blob/master/server/config.js) file.
+Server configurations are specified in the [/server/config](https://github.com/ghiscoding/Realtime-TODO-Aurelia-RethinkDB/blob/master/server/config/) directory.
+When running `npm start` it will load the configuration that is defined in your `process.env.NODE_ENV` (environment variable, if unset it will use by default `development`).

 ## License
 MIT